sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 "Turn it off and turn it on again" just didn't cut the mustard any more.

-I was also getting nag alerts to install Windows 10, but my poor Dell clearly wasn't up to that level of trauma.
+I was also getting nag alerts to install Windows 10, but my poor Dell clearly wasn't set up for that level of trauma.

 I was too tight to throw the machine out, so I looked online for ways in which I might breathe new life into it instead.